omniV1/CST-339/workspaceCST-339/documentation/Milestone/Milestone6.md

 ## Conclusion

-Milestone 4 represents a significant advancement in our Airport Gate Management System, transitioning from in-memory data structures to a robust database implementation using Spring Data JDBC with enhanced security features using Spring Security.
+Milestone 7 represents a significant advancement in our Airport Gate Management System, transitioning from in-memory data structures to a robust database implementation using Spring Data JDBC with enhanced security features using Spring Security.
 The application now features a complete data persistence layer with clean repository interfaces, effective transaction management, and comprehensive error handling.
+Additionally, the integration of SpringDoc OpenAPI has significantly improved the system's documentation and API discoverability.

 By adopting Spring Data JDBC over JPA/Hibernate, we've achieved a good balance between abstraction and control, gaining the benefits of Spring's infrastructure while maintaining precise control over our database interactions.
 The integration of Spring Security has significantly improved the application's security posture, ensuring proper authentication and authorization throughout the system.
+The addition of comprehensive API documentation through OpenAPI enhances the system's maintainability and usability for developers.

 The security implementation ensures that:
 1. All pages except for login and registration require authentication